Geometric aspects of the Jacobian of a hyperplane arrangement: Introduction

 The geometry underlying Ziegler's pair is identical to that of a well-known example in rigidity theory.
 A generic embedding of $K_{3,3}$ in the plane as a bar-and-joint framework is infinitesimally rigid, but if the six joints lie on a conic then it is infinitesimally flexible.
 (See \cite{wunderlich} for an exposition.)
-We show in Proposition~\ref{prop:correspondences} that, under mild hypotheses, a planar bar-and-joint framework is infinitesimally rigid if and only if the line arrangement obtained by extending the edges of the framework is formal in the sense of Falk and Randell~\cite{FalkRandellHomotopy87}.
-For Ziegler's pair this has an additional geometric interpretation: when the six triple points lie on a conic the failure of formality is equivalent to the existence of non-trivial arrangements that are parallel to $\A'$ as in Figure~\ref{fig:K33nondegConic}.
-We make this correspondence precise in Section~\ref{sec:PerspectiveMatroidRepresentations}, introducing the notion of a weak perspective representation.
+As Whiteley observes in~\cite{Whiteley89}, by an `old engineering technique,' a non-trivial infinitesimal motion of the framework is equivalent to a non-trivial parallel redrawing of the bars.
+Such a non-trivial parallel redrawing is shown in Figure~\ref{fig:K33nondegConic}.

+We make this correspondence precise in Section~\ref{sec:PerspectiveMatroidRepresentations}, where the notion of a weak perspective representation generalizes the notion of a parallel redrawing.

-Ziegler offered his pair of line arrangements as an indication of the subtlety of a conjecture that has become known as \textit{Terao's conjecture} on the freeness of hyperplane arrangements.
+Ziegler offers his pair of line arrangements as an indication of the subtlety of a conjecture that has become known as \textit{Terao's conjecture} on the freeness of hyperplane arrangements.
 An arrangement $\A$ is called \textit{free} if its module of logarithmic derivations $D(\A)$ is a free module over the polynomial ring.
 Terao's conjecture~\cite[Conjecture~4.138]{OT92} proposes that freeness over a fixed field is combinatorial (that is, it depends only on the lattice $L(\A)$).
 In Ziegler's pair, neither line arrangement is free, but the example shows that the algebraic structure of the module of logarithmic derivations depends in subtle ways on the geometry of the arrangement.
 Indeed, understanding how the algebraic structure of $D(\A)$ interacts with the geometry and combinatorics of $\A$ is at the heart of Terao's conjecture.
+While none of the examples from this paper yield a counterexample, they underscore that rigidity theory provides a good place to seek a counterexample to Terao's conjecture.

+Our motivation to connect rigidity to hyperplane arrangements stems from the notion of formality, introduced by Falk and Randell~\cite{FalkRandellHomotopy87}.
+Falk and Randell call an arrangement \textit{formal} if all relations among its defining linear forms are generated by relations of length three.
+This interesting property is also studied in connection with the Orlik-Terao algebra~\cite{Schenck-Tohaneanu-2009,Le-Mohammadi-2015}, which is a commutative analogue of the celebrated Orlik-Solomon algebra.